 My short answers are: It depends.
 No. And, I wouldn’t bet on it.
 This is an admittedly incomplete response, so let’s consider 4 points and counterpoints to fill in the blanks.

 1) Canada’s market cap is tiny, and concentrated.

-While we’re rich in land mass, Canada represents just 3% of the world’s stock market capitalization.
+While we’re rich in land mass, Canadian stocks represents just 3% of the world’s stock market capitalization.
 Plus, that 3% isn’t very well-diversified, with relatively heavy exposures to banking and natural resources.

 2. Canadians and everyone else have a home bias.

 Home bias means we prefer familiar objects close to home.
 If (like me) you’re rooting for your kid’s hockey team, cheer on.
 But in the markets, this tempts most investors – and many financial professionals – to pile too heavily into their own countries’ stocks – in this case, Canadian stocks.

 For example, despite recent underperformance, the typical Canadian still allocates 60% of their investments to Canadian stocks.
 The Behavioral Investor author Daniel Crosby reports that U.S. investors typically allocate 90% of their holdings to the U.S. market; U.K. investors allocate about 80% of their holdings to the U.K. No matter where you roam, home bias is right at home.

 Before you ship all your investments across the border or overseas, remember: Markets can turn on you, abruptly and without warning.
 While it might seem like a distant memory, it should be noted, from 1999–2009, Canadian stocks (S&P/TSX composite) returned 7.7% per year, whereas U.S. stocks (S&P 500 in Cdn$) seemed cursed in the new millennium, delivering –2.5% per year … yes that is a negative return for 10 years!